British Thoroughbred Retraining Centre

 The proposed project will help revitalise the existing centre, founded in 1991 and based at Whinney Hill near Lancaster, to create high-quality additional facilities.

-Our scheme proposes the refurbishment and remodeling of existing farm outbuildings to create vibrant classroom facilities, quality accommodation for up to 12 students, plus teachers, and an inspiring conference hall for lectures and other activities.
+Our scheme proposes the refurbishment and remodelling of existing farm outbuildings to create vibrant classroom facilities, quality accommodation for up to 12 students, plus teachers, and an inspiring conference hall for lectures and other activities.

 BRTC is the UK’s leading thoroughbred retraining and rehabilitation centre and already works alongside UK schools, colleges and universities to offer students the chance to gain valuable work experience with thoroughbred horses.